Understanding Spiritual Bypassing and Why It’s Harmful (With Examples)

 Instead of processing psychologically challenging stuff, we sidestep uncomfortable feelings and painful emotions and focus on spiritual truths instead.
 But you can't side-step trauma and psychological wounds.
 They permeate our mental health and surface in our beliefs, behaviours and relationships.

-Unresolved psychological issues don't just disappear because we can meditate for three hours or do a headstand for ten minutes.
+Unresolved psychological issues don't just disappear because we can meditate for three hours, do a headstand for ten minutes or are spiritually awakened.
 Our psychological baggage continues to have a negative impact on our behaviour, even when we're enlightened.

 Definition of spiritual bypassing welwood